 Special about the forth island Ameland is that we can sail our ships right up the beach.
 From there you can take a walk along the stunning shoreline or visit one of the four nostalgic little villages.

-The last 2 islands are Rottumerplaat & Rottumeroog.
+The last two islands are Rottumerplaat & Rottumeroog.
 These are the youngest islands and also uninhabited islands that, just like Schiermonnikoog, are known for their many bird colonies.
 Mooring or sailing onto the shore by boat is not permitted here for nature conservation reasons.

 Mudflat hiking is walking on the seabottom at low tide.
 Traditionally ‘Wadlopers’ or Mud flat walkers, crossed from the mainland to a Wadden island.

 Every day the area between the mainland and the Wadden Islands is partly dry.
 At that moment, which only takes a few hours, the whole environment changes.
 Where you first could swim from the sailboat, huge sandbanks suddenly appear and even the species of birds change.
 A walk across these temporary dry plains is a different experience every time because nature does not allow itself to be captured.

 Fresh mussels & oysters